artefactual/archivematica/src/archivematica/dashboard/install/README.md

 - **`ARCHIVEMATICA_DASHBOARD_DASHBOARD_SEARCH_ENABLED`**:
   - **Description:** controls what Elasticsearch indexes are enabled:
-    - When set to `aips`, the Backlog tab will not be displayed.
-    - When set to `transfers`, the Archival storage tab will not be displayed.
+    - When set to `aips` or `true`, AIPs related indexes are enabled.
-    - When set to `false`, all the mentioned parts in the previous cases will not be displayed.
+    - When set to `false`, AIPs related indexes are disabled.
-    - When set to `aips,transfers` (the order does not matter) or `true`, all the mentioned parts will be displayed.
     The status of Elasticsearch indexing is indicated in the Archivematica GUI under Administration > General.
   - **Config file example:** `Dashboard.search_enabled`